-The resource block model was checked visually against the original drill hole data on cross-sections, maps and in a 3D viewer to confirm that the estimated felsic content and the estimated grades were consistent with nearby drill hole data, that the topography and the Felsic Zone contacts were respected and that the classification properly showed only Inferred material below the base of drilling and in the extensions east and west of the Central Area.
-Figure 14-9 shows an example of one of these checks, a section showing the grade estimates on the cross-section through holes FT11-08, FT11-09 and FT11-22.
+The resource block model was checked visually against the original drill hole data on crosssections, maps, and in a 3D viewer to confirm that the estimated felsic content and the estimated grades were consistent with nearby drill hole data, that the topography and the geologic contacts were respected and that the classification properly showed only Inferred material below the base of drilling and in the extensions east and west of the Central Area.
+Figure 14-10 shows an example of one of these checks, a section showing the grade estimates on the cross-section with the deepest drilling.
 In addition to honouring the drill hole data, the classification is also correct, as shown by the dark (Indicated) and light (Inferred) blue shading of the estimated blocks.